turingschool/career-development-curriculum/module_one/intro_strengthsfinder_session.md

 * Strengths Insight and Action-Planning Guide: Along with insights, this document gives suggestions for action steps you could take to develop these talents more.

 ### I Do
-Erin will model how she would reflect on her results:
+Allison will model how she would reflect on her results:

-* Connectedness
+* Strategic
 * Empathy
+* Intellection
+* Developer
 * Input
-* Strategic
-* Ideation

 1. Discover the meaning of a talent theme:
     * How does StrengthsFinder define these themes?